top of page

 For a more in depth discussion of each environmental factor, please download the full pdf version of this document using the link at the bottom.

 5) A lack of control over the thermal environment particularly temperature, can act as a significant additional stressor in the workplace.
 When individuals feel unable to regulate their comfort, they may adopt a range of coping strategies.
 These can include taking more frequent breaks, adjusting their clothing layers, relocating within the room, using personal heating or cooling devices, reducing physical or cognitive effort, or withdrawing socially.
 If these efforts fail to alleviate the discomfort, prolonged exposure can contribute to increased stress levels, decreased productivity, and in some cases, longer-term health consequences such as fatigue, headaches, or musculoskeletal strain [10] Providing some user control over air handling systems within defined parameters is critical to success.
-We will look at how UFAD technology can support this in the next section.
+We will now look at how UFAD technology can support this in the next section.

 2.0 Underfloor Air Distribution Systems UFAD